ULL-MFP-AET/ull-mfp-aet.github.io/tema1-introduccion-a-javascript/creating-and-publishing-npm-module.md

 ```

 From now on, each time we publish a new version of the module
-we have to change to this directory and run `npm i && npm test`
+we have to change to this directory and run `npm run cit`

 ## References